 Celine Hotel – Unusual Ottoman Mansion Near Hagia Sophia

 Celine hotel is another stylish boutique hotel located in a restored Ottoman mansion in the historic center of Istanbul.
-Here you will notice from the first minutes that everything breathes history – old brick walls and mosaics on them, marble interior elements, lovely oak furniture, marble bathrooms rather reminiscent of hamams.
+Here you will notice from the first minutes that everything breathes history – old brick walls and mosaics on them, marble interior elements, lovely oak furniture, and marble bathrooms rather reminiscent of hammams.